SAP/sqlalchemy-hana/README.rst

 Getting started
 ---------------

-If you do not have access to a SAP HANA server, go to the `SAP HANA Developer Center <http://scn.sap.com/community/developer-center/hana>`_ and choose one of the options to `get your own trial SAP HANA Server <http://scn.sap.com/docs/DOC-31722>`_.
+If you do not have access to a SAP HANA server, you can also use the `SAP HANA Express edition <https://www.sap.com/germany/developer/topics/sap-hana-express.html>`_.

-Now you can create a engine with the usage of the HANA dialect.
+After installation of sqlalchemy-hana, you can create a engine which connects to a SAP HANA instance.
 This engine works like all other engines of SQLAlchemy.

 .. code-block:: python

     from sqlalchemy import create_engine
     engine = create_engine('hana://username:password@example.de:30015')

+By default the ``hana://`` schema will use hdbcli (from the SAP HANA Client) as underlying database driver.
+To use PyHDB as driver use ``hana+pyhdb://`` as schema in your DBURI.

 Contribute
 ----------